Robert Dundas, 2nd Viscount Melville: First Lord of the Admiralty

 The old governing interest in Scotland began to break up, a process which did not halt when Melville returned under Wellington and Sir Robert Peel as President of the Board of Control in 1828, then again at the Admiralty as First Lord of the Admiralty.
 The Reform Act would anyway end the arrangements under which the Dundases had ruled Scotland.
 Melville resigned in 1830, never to hold office again.
 But he made himself useful in good works, notably chairmanship of the royal commission which in 1845 proposed reform of the Scots poor law.

 He died on 10 June 1851 at Melville Castle, and was buried in the family vault built for his father, in the Old Kirk, Lasswade, Edinburghshire, on 17 June.

 His title passed to his eldest son Henry Dundas.

 Arms

 Place names

 His name is perpetuated by that of Melville Sound and Melville Island, Canada because of his interest in Arctic exploration.
 Melville Island in the Northern Territory of Australia was also named for him, by explorer Phillip Parker King.
 Melville Bay in Greenland was named in his honour as well.
 He also gives his name to Melville Street in the New Town area of Edinburgh, Scotland, and a large statue of him by Sir John Steell stands in the central square of this street.
-The locality of Melville in Perth, Western Australia is also named after him.
+The locality of Melville in Perth, Western Australia is also named after him as well as Melville Street in Hobart, Tasmania.